vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 final result after the exhaustion of all prarabdha karmas by experience.

 In the absence of any one of these conditions, he will not be qualified for Bhaktiyoga.
 Even among the higher three orders of the society, if one has deficiency in knowledge or ability or in both, or if one cannot bear delay in obtaining liberation, he is not qualified for Bhaktiyoga, and such a person, should realise his inability for Bhaktiyoga and should choose the path of prapatti, which is the direct means of liberation.
 Praparti is a path for which all people, irrespective of caste, creed or colour, are qualified.

-112

-Essence of Srimad Rahasyatraya Saram

 Me

 Prapatti is, like Bhaktiyoga, a means for attainment of all desires.
 It stands in the place of 'Para-Bhakti' and a person who adopts this means, can also attain according to his desire, the successive stages of Para-Jnanam and others.
 The disqualification for Bhaktiyoga, happens to be the qualification for prapatti.